 By the 1960s, Rasmussen was working at company headquarters in Chicago, serving in several vice presidential positions.
 In 1976, he became president and chief executive officer, and a year later, chairman and CEO of Beatrice Foods, which had become the nation's largest foot-processing company and a multi-billion dollar business.
 After a long and rewarding career with Beatrice, Rasmussen retired in 1980.

-Today, he lives on a 1,600-acre farm in Nashville, Tennessee, which he has converted into a wildlife habitat.
-He also raises cattle and the crops necessary to support them.
-He is a former board member of the Dollar General Corporation and a local mentor to female business officers striving to move up the corporate ladder.
+He lived on a 1,600-acre farm in Nashville, Tennessee, which he converted into a wildlife habitat.
+He also raised cattle and the crops necessary to support them.
+He was a former board member of the Dollar General Corporation and a local mentor to female business officers striving to move up the corporate ladder.

-Much of Rasmussen's time has been spent raising money for the exchange programs, farming, woodworking, learning how to use a computer, and writing his life story.
-He also spends time with his children, grandchildren, and great-grandchildren.
+Much of Rasmussen's time had been spent raising money for the exchange programs, farming, woodworking, learning how to use a computer, and writing his life story.
+He also spent time with his children, grandchildren, and great-grandchildren.

-Rasmussen says he has always cherished his Horatio Alger Award.
-He believes that a person does not have to have wealth to be successful.
-His advice has never changed over the years.
-He says, 'Be honest, dependable, learn skills, and treat others as you would like to be treated.
+Rasmussen said he has always cherished his Horatio Alger Award.
+He believed that a person does not have to have wealth to be successful.
+His advice never changed over the years.
+He said, 'Be honest, dependable, learn skills, and treat others as you would like to be treated.
 Never cheat because when you do, you cheat yourself.'* Deceased